 My name is Bianca Das, I’m from Raumati South, New Zealand.
 I am of Bengali, Irish and English heritage, and was raised with a strong understanding of 'Kaitiakitanga' or land guardianship in Te Reo Maori.
-My diverse background and strong connection to the land inspired me to build a career around improving global food security and reducing environmental damage caused by agriculture.
+My diverse background and strong connection to the land inspired me to build a career around improving global food security and helping farmers protect the environment.

 Home: A view of Kapiti Island from the Hadfield's homestead.

-I currently work at the CSIRO in Queensland, Australia, as a soil scientist and agricultural systems modeller.
-I work on a variety of local and global challenges such as: quantifying N2O emissions from dairy soils, improving infiltration of saline-sodic soils and reducing nitrogen losses in sugarcane systems.
+Previously I worked as a soil scientist and agricultural systems modeller on a variety of local and global challenges such as: quantifying N2O emissions from dairy soils, improving infiltration of saline-sodic soils and reducing nitrogen losses in sugarcane systems.
 I have a BSc.
 (Hons I) from Lincoln University (NZ), an MPhil from The University of Queensland and am currently pursuing a PhD in soil phosphorous cycling.

 Research example: Sustainable agriculture is required to reduce the flow of soil and nutrients out to the Great Barrier Reef " Photograph: STR/AFP/Getty Images

-In my spare time, I volunteer as a Events Coordinator and state representative for Qld for Researchers for Agriculture in International Development (RAID).
+In my spare time, I volunteer as a Events Coordinator and state representative for Queensland for Researchers for Agriculture in International Development (RAID).
 I also volunteer for OzHarvest to rescue quality excess food from landfill and redistribute to charities.
 OzHarvest also promotes conscious consumption through education programs, NEST and Nourish.

 What's the problem?